-To avoid selling premium inventory to Open auctions for non-predictable results and, considering the continued emphasis on advertising quality and brand safety, the growing part of publishers are now setting up programmatic direct or private marketplaces (PMP) deals to control which buyers can entrance their inventory and at what price.
-By 2019, the combined share of these two transaction types will be (forecasted) up to 80% of the total programmatic pie, which means that the line between direct and programmatic sales will blur.
+To avoid selling premium inventory via Open auctions for non-predictable results most publishers are now setting up programmatic direct or private marketplaces (PMP deals).
+This lets them keep advertising quality and ensure advertisers brand safety.
+Besides, leveraging PMPs, publishers control which of buyers can enter their inventory and at what price.
+By 2019, the combined share of these two transaction types reached 80% of the total programmatic pie, which blurs the line between direct and programmatic sales even more.

-More and more publishers also adopt Header Bidding model, the part of the programmatic advertising process where publishers offer inventory simultaneously to multiple buyers before addressing their ad server – giving publishers a lot more control over the process, including the choice of buyers.
+Increasingly, publishers also adopt Header Bidding model, the part of the programmatic advertising process where publishers offer inventory simultaneously to multiple buyers before addressing their ad server.
+This model gives publishers a lot more control over the process, including the choice of buyers.
 It shortens the supply chain, but still has some limitations, e.g., it can get down the site’s speed.

-From a technical point of view, publishers have two main options to join and operate at the programmatic ecosystem, and both of them are, again, far from ideal:
+From a technical point of view, publishers have two main options to join and operate at the programmatic ecosystem.
+Both of them are, again, far from ideal:

-- to sell independently to numerous demand sources (DSPs) which means a significant waste of time and human resources for manual technical and processing management.
-Making PMPs, in fact, is the same handiwork, as processing direct campaigns in an old-fashion manner
+- To sell independently to numerous demand sources (DSPs).
+This is a significant waste of time and human resources for manual technical and processing management.
+Building PMPs, in fact, is the same handiwork, as processing direct campaigns in an old-fashion manner

-- to join some SSPs and rely on their decency, hoping that received profits would be fair and taking for granted that there are no ways to control profits level (except Bid floors).
+- To join some SSPs and rely on their decency, hoping for a fair profit and accepting that there are no ways to control profits level (except for Bid floors).

-Summarizing all mentioned programmatic bottlenecks above, it looks that for publishers effective selling in the new market reality is a matter of:
+Summarizing all programmatic bottlenecks above, here are approaches letting publishers sale effectively in the new market reality:

-- an effective combination of different selling models (direct, different programmatic models, HB);
+- an effective combination of different selling models (direct, different programmatic models, Header Bidding);

 - financial transparency and reliable buying partners (less is better);